9mm-exchange/app-tokens/README.md

 # Notice:
 Please keep in mind that not every token can be listed, and it will need to be approved by the 9mm team.
 Here are some basic requirements:
 - The token must have at least $1K in major liquidity (LPs with liquid tokens)
-- Liquidity pools must be integrated with Piteas
 - The token's logo and details must be provided